prakashsharma19/testing/README.md

         document.getElementById('outputContainer').addEventListener('keydown', handleKeyPress);

-        let stopAtLineEnd = true; // Track when to stop at the line's end first, then continue
+        let stopAtLineEnd = true; // Tracks if we should stop at the line's end

         function handleKeyPress(event) {
             const selection = rangy.getSelection();